-Your GSF-funded work will fulfill the "50-Hour Rule" pro bono requirement provided that it otherwise qualifies under the New York State Rule.
-The Rule requires completion of 50 hours of qualifying pro bono work prior to filing for bar admission.
+Your GSF-funded work will fulfill the "50-hour rule" pro bono requirement provided that it otherwise qualifies under the New York State rule.
+The rule requires completion of 50 hours of qualifying pro bono work prior to filing for bar admission.
 For many of you, the work you do during your GSF-funded summer will qualify for the New York 50-hour rule (but not for the Columbia Law School requirement).
 You must also complete a Form Affidavit of Compliance that describes your work and is signed by your supervising attorney (details below).
-You can find more detailed information about the New York State Pro Bono Requirement on the SJI website.
-If you have any questions about whether your work is likely to qualify under the New York rule, contact Laren Spirer, Director of Pro Bono Programs, at [email protected].
-Also be sure to read the full New York rule and FAQs on the Court's website.
+You can find more detailed information about the New York State pro bono requirement on the SJI website.
+If you have any questions about whether your work is likely to qualify under the New York rule, contact the Assistant Director of Pro and Summer Programs.
+Also, be sure to read the full New York rule and FAQs on the Court's website.

 Do I need to collect any paperwork from my employer during the summer to get credit for the New York State Pro Bono requirement?

 As soon as you have completed your placement, you should complete a Form Affidavit of Compliance, which includes a signature from your supervising attorney (who must be admitted in the jurisdiction where the work is being done).
 You must keep this original form in your files until you submit it along with your New York State Bar paperwork.
 You should scan a copy in case you misplace the original, but originals are required for your Bar application.

 If I stay longer at my GSF placement and am not paid, do I need to collect any paperwork from my employer to get pro bono credit for the Columbia pro bono requirement?